TedHusted/awake/awake.md/awake.md

 ***

-[UN]

-***

 Somewhere in cyberspace, a virtual holodeck reveals a room decorated in primary colors.

 In a semi-circle, there are three single beds.
 The theme of each bed is a flag.
 One bed uses vertical stripes, like le Tricolore.
 A solid blue comforter with red and white pillows covers the second bed, like the Union Jack.
 The comforter on the third bed has horizontal red and white stripes.
 Its pillow case is covered with white stars on a dark blue background, like the Stars and Stripes.

 On each bed, there is a figure sleeping on top of the covers.
 At first, the figures seem like extra large plush toys, the size of a small child.

-On the bed with a blue comforter, one of the figures sits up.
-The figures are not rendered as realistic subjects.
-The holodeck shows animated characters against a live-action background.
+On the bed with a blue comforter, one of the figures strirs.
 Sitting up in bed, bending at the waist, the figure holds up its head.
 The POV zooms in to to reveal a Lion with fingers and toes at the end of its paws.

 Strategos the Lion: I’m awake.